stimulus-use/stimulus-use/docs/use-click-outside.md

 ## Events

-This module adds a new `click:outside` (prefixed by the controller identifier by default) event that you may use to triggers Stimulus actions
+This module dispatches a `click:outside` event (prefixed by the controller identifier by default) that you may use to trigger Stimulus actions, typically to notify _another_ controller that a click happened outside this element.

 ```html
 <div class="modal" data-controller="modal" data-action="modal:click:outside->modal#close" >